-Council for Relationships offers continuing education classes throughout the year for psychologists, counselors, social workers, marriage and family therapists, and clergy.
+Council for Relationships offers continuing education classes throughout the year for psychologists, counselors, social workers, marriage and family therapists, clergy and other mental health professionals.
 We are approved by the following organizations to sponsor continuing education:

 - American Psychological Association